If you have only one day in the city and want to hit as many of the high points as possible, my Old Savannah Trolley Tours itinerary is the way to go!

 It’s a fairly boring stop, so I don’t recommend spending too much time here.
 Hop back on the trolley at this location to head to the next one!

-📸 Photo Opportunities: Calhoun Square and Wesley Monumental Church, plus a few of the surrounding homes
+📸 Photo Opportunities: Taylor Square and Wesley Monumental Church, plus a few of the surrounding homes

 A white trolley with Old Savannah Tours written on its side is parked in front of an old church with red doors and a newly wedded bride and groom walk towards the trolley